mmatschiner/tutorials/ml_species_tree_inference/README.md

 <a name="outline"></a>
 ## Outline

-In this tutorial, I will present how to quickly generate a set of gene trees based on maximum likelihood, using the software [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/index.html) ([Stamatakis 2014](https://academic.oup.com/bioinformatics/article/30/9/1312/238053)).
+In this tutorial, I will present how to quickly generate a set of gene trees based on maximum likelihood, using the software [IQ-TREE](http://www.iqtree.org) ([Nguyen et al. 2015](https://academic.oup.com/mbe/article/32/1/268/2925592)).
 In addition to the maximum-likelihood phylogeny, a set of bootstrap trees will also be generated for each gene.
-The sets of maximum-likelihood and bootstrap gene trees are then going to be used for species-tree inference under the multi-species-coalescent model, as implemented in the software [ASTRAL](https://github.com/smirarab/ASTRAL) ([Zhang et al. 2017](https://link.springer.com/chapter/10.1007%2F978-3-319-67979-2_4)).
+The sets of maximum-likelihood and bootstrap gene trees will then be used jointly for species-tree inference under the multi-species-coalescent model, as implemented in the software [ASTRAL](https://github.com/smirarab/ASTRAL) ([Zhang et al. 2017](https://link.springer.com/chapter/10.1007%2F978-3-319-67979-2_4)).

 <a name="dataset"></a>
 ## Dataset